unoplatform/uno/doc/articles/create-an-app-vscode.md

 1. In the debugger section of the [activity bar](https://code.visualstudio.com/docs/getstarted/userinterface) select `Debug (Chrome, WebAssembly)`
 1. In the status bar, ensure the `MyApp.Wasm.csproj` project is selected - by default `MyApp.sln` is selected.
 1. Press `F5` to start the debugging session
-1. Place a breakpoint inside the `OnClick` method
-1. Click the button in the app, and the breakpoint will hit

 # [**Skia GTK**](#tab/skiagtk)

 1. In the debugger section of the [activity bar](https://code.visualstudio.com/docs/getstarted/userinterface) select `Skia.GTK (Debug)`
 1. In the status bar, ensure the `MyApp.Skia.Gtk.csproj` project is selected - by default `MyApp.sln` is selected.
 1. Press `F5` to start the debugging session
-1. Place a breakpoint inside the `OnClick` method
-1. Click the button in the app, and the breakpoint will hit

 Note that C# Hot Reload is not available when running with the debugger.
 In order to use C# Hot Reload, run the app using the following: